Vulkro vs Semgrep

 machine that holds the source.

-VULKRO_OFFLINE=1enforces this at the process boundary.
-The only network call isvulkro update(signed bundle fetch fromdist.vulkro.com), opt-out. - Semgrep CE: same posture in default mode.
+VULKRO_OFFLINE=1enforces this at the process boundary (air-gapped machines pair it with a license file).
+The default network calls arevulkro update(signed bundle fetch fromdist.vulkro.com) and a daily entitlement check that carries six usage fields (product, install id, version, operating system, timestamp, and a scan counter), never code. - Semgrep CE: same posture in default mode.
 Source stays local.
 The CE binary doesn't phone home for findings, only for opt-out anonymous usage telemetry.

 - Semgrep AppSec Platform: source can be uploaded to Semgrep's cloud for the cross-file Pro engine to run, the AI Assistant to triage, or the Supply Chain database to match against.
 Read Semgrep's terms before pointing the Pro engine at a repo with customer data.